Billiards

 Frequently Asked Questions

-What are the rules of Billiards?
+What are the basic rules of Billiards?

-What is a scratch in Billiards?
+What does “scratch” mean in Billiards?

-What if I scratch on the break?
+What if a scratch happens on the break?

 Images